Belgrade to Zlatibor Bus: RSD 1,750, 4h, 15 Buses Daily

 Driving: the case for a car

-The reason to drive is not the journey but everything waiting at the end of it.
-Zlatibor is the base for a whole region of showpieces, and they sit apart from one another on timetables that make bus-hopping a slog: the Gold Gondola up to Tornik, the open-air ethno-village at Sirogojno half an hour east, Stopića Cave, the Drina canyon in Tara National Park about an hour and three-quarters away, the meanders and griffon vultures of Uvac Canyon to the southeast, and the Šargan Eight heritage railway with Mokra Gora up the road.
+The reason to drive isn’t the journey itself.
+It’s everything waiting at the end of it.
+Zlatibor is the base for a whole region of showpieces, and they sit apart from one another on timetables that make bus-hopping a slog.
+There’s the Gold Gondola up to Tornik, and the open-air ethno-village at Sirogojno half an hour east.
+Stopića Cave sits further out, and the Drina canyon in Tara National Park is about 40-60 minutes away to the park approaches (allow up to about 1-1.5 hours door-to-door for Banjska Stena).
+Add the meanders and griffon vultures of Uvac Canyon to the southeast, plus the Šargan Eight heritage railway with Mokra Gora up the road, and the case builds itself.
 Trying to string those together without a car means a couple of departures a day and a lot of standing around, where your own wheels fold each one into an easy half-day.
 If a western Serbia loop is even half your plan, this is the trip to have a car for.

 When to go